 - If the travel expenses are less than the Travel Advance received, write a check payable

 to Western Carolina University or bring cash to the Travel Auditor, for the difference within 30 days of the travel.

 - Be sure to attach all original receipts to the reimbursement check request.
 If receipts

 are smaller than a half page please tape the receipts to an 8 1/2 by 11 page.

 If foreign currency receipts are attached please label what it is for, date it was

 incurred and, submit the foreign currency converter sheet which can be found at http://www.oanda.com/currency/converter/.

 - After getting all the signatures needed on the Travel Reimbursement Form, forward

-the travel reimbursement and receipts to the Kay Benson, Travel Auditor.
+the travel reimbursement and receipts to the Leann Wheatley, Travel Auditor.